The Law Office Of Michael A. Newland

 • Mandatory registration or reporting requirements for certain sexual offenses

-• Transfer to adult court in cases, which can lead to adult penalties
+• Transfer to adult court, which can result in adult penalties for serious offenses

 These penalties are undoubtedly scary for parents to think about, but keep in mind that these are possibilities, not certainties.
 Ohio courts often prefer rehabilitation over harsh punishment for juveniles, and a qualified attorney can advocate for alternatives that protect a child’s future.